 When people ask, “What are your favourite countries from your trip around the world?”, New Zealand always comes to mind.
 The dramatic scenery as you drive from one place to another makes New Zealand a special place to visit.
 On the South Island alone, the natural wonders have so much variety.
 One particular area that I recommend is Central Otago.
 Located on the southern half of the South Island, Central Otago is filled with dramatic landscapes and interesting towns.
 If you plan to visit New Zealand, make sure to add this region to your itinerary.
-(Note that I will be focusing on the Central Otago District, which doesn’t include Queenstown and Wanaka.
-I will write about these parts of New Zealand on a separate post.)
+(Note that I will be focusing on the Central Otago District, excluding Queenstown and Wanaka.
 Continue reading for our top things to do in Central Otago:

 Explore the Old Towns

 The old part of Clyde feels like it belongs back in the Wild West.
 The wooden houses, the quiet main street full of historic structures and the feeling that there are but a few residents living in this town made it an interesting place to visit.
 Clyde is one of many historic gold rush towns in Central Otago — these old towns give this region so much character!
 There is also some nice scenery around Clyde as well as the infamous “Clyde Dam”, which changed this landscape forever.
 To get a good view of it, and the golden hills surrounding Lake Dunstan, head across the river and up to the lookout.
 For an easier journey you can walk up to the lookout above town.